For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope. – Jeremiah 29:11

-Jeremiah 29:11—with its references to God’s plans, prosperity, protection from harm, peace, and a future filled with hope—is often offered as a spiritual “security blanket” to people who are struggling.
+With its references to God’s plans, prosperity, protection from harm, peace, and a future filled with hope—Jeremiah 29:11 is often offered as a spiritual “security blanket” to people who are struggling.
 The verse has inspired and comforted countless believers who interpret it to mean that if they endure their immediate circumstances, they will emerge victorious, triumphant, and celebrated in God’s ultimate plan of prosperity.
 They anticipate a moment when their suffering ends and their flourishing begins.

 Israel in Exile